 - there is no court order for custody.

 Belle lives with Anna, but she spends a lot of time at Arthur’s house.

-Recently, Arthur is so depressed he cannot get up and go to work or take Belle to school.
+Recently, Arthur has been so depressed he cannot get up and go to work or take Belle to school.
 Anna has to go over to Arthur’s house to get Belle and take her to school.
-Sometimes he does not pick Belle up from school and Anna has to leave work to get Belle..
+Sometimes he does not pick Belle up from school and Anna has to leave work to get Belle.
 Anna and Belle cannot count on Arthur.
-Belle is having trouble sleeping, eating, and at school.
+Belle is having trouble sleeping, eating, and concentrating at school.